 Rock voles are medium-sized rodents and are also called yellow-nosed voles.
 Their average length ranges between 12 and 15 cm, and they usually weigh about 39 grams.

-As with all the other voles, they are rarely seen and mainly feed on mosses and grass, although sometimes eat berries or insects.
+As with all the other voles, they are rarely seen and mainly feed on mosses and grass, although they sometimes eat berries or insects.

 Roof rats are omnivores eating seeds, stems, fruit, leaves, and fungi.
 They live in cliffs, rocks, ground, trees, and urban areas.
 Their lifespan is 12 months.
 They are considered pests by farmers.